hantsy/spring6-sandbox/docs/jakarta-data.md

         // ...
 ```

-Open a terminal, switch to the project root, and run the following command to compile the whole project.
+Next, open a terminal window, switch to the project root, and run the following command to compile the whole project.

 ```bash
 mvn clean compile
 ```

-After the compiling is done, explore the `target/generated-sources/annotations` under the project root folder.
+After the compilation is completed, explore the generated codes in the `target/generated-sources/annotations` folder  under the project root folder.

 > If this folder is not recognized by your IDE, add it manually as a Source Set.

-Besides the generated meta models for the JPA entity classes, there is a new `PostRepository_.java` in the `com.example.demo.repository` package, its content looks like:
+Besides the generated meta models for the JPA entity classes, there is a new `PostRepository_.java` in the `com.example.demo.repository` package.

+Open it in your editor view, it should look like:

 ```java
 @Generated("org.hibernate.processor.HibernateProcessor")